A record drop in membership is plaguing the country's two most iconic youth organizations – the Boy Scouts of America and the Girl Scouts of the USA.

 Christian parents, concerned over the moral downward spiral of the Boy Scouts of America (BSA), have been shunning the organization over the past few decades in favor of faith-based alternatives like Trail Life USA.

 Other reasons for the exodus from Boy and Girl Scouts include competition from sports leagues, a perception by some families that they are old-fashioned, and busy family schedules.
-The pandemic brought a particular challenge of having to hold Cub Scout, Boy Scout, and Girl Scout meetings virtually.
+The pandemic also meant having to hold Cub Scout, Boy Scout, and Girl Scout meetings virtually.

 Jay Yaros, a high school history teacher, who earned the Eagle Scout award, Scouting's highest rank, confessed the 111-year-old program for boys hasn't kept up with the times.

-"There are a lot of interesting things for kids to do these days," said Yaros, the father of a Cub Scout.
+"There are a lot of interesting things for kids to do these days," Yaros, the father of a Cub Scout, told the AP.
 "And scouting doesn't seem to be keeping up."

-The Boy Scouts' problems were compounded by their decision to seek bankruptcy protection in February 2020 to cope with thousands of lawsuits filed by men who allege they were molested as youngsters by scout leaders.
-The case is proceeding slowly in federal bankruptcy court as lawyers negotiate creation of a trust fund for victims that will likely entail hundreds of millions of dollars in contributions from the BSA and its 252 local councils.
+The Boy Scouts sought to seek bankruptcy protection in February 2020 to cope with thousands of lawsuits filed by men who allege they were molested as youngsters by scout leaders.
+The case, which is currently in federal bankruptcy court, continues to move slowly as attorneys for both sides negotiate the creation of a victim's trust fund.
+If all goes as planned, monetary contributions from the BSA and its 252 local councils will support the trust fund.

-The pandemic, the membership drop, and rising costs of liability insurance have strained BSA finances.
-A disclosure statement in the bankruptcy case says its gross revenues dropped from $394 million in 2019 to $187 million last year.
+In addition, BSA finances have been drained by the pandemic, the membership drop, and rising costs of liability insurance.
+A disclosure statement in the bankruptcy case says its gross revenues dropped from $394 million in 2019 to $187 million last year, the AP reported.

-Meanwhile, the Girl Scouts have had bureaucratic problems to deal with.
-There is ongoing litigation pitting the national headquarters against two of the 111 local councils — based in Fairbanks, Alaska, and Nashville, Tennessee — which refuse to implement a nationwide technology platform.
+Meanwhile, the Girl Scouts have also had bureaucratic problems.
+There is an ongoing legal battle pitting the national headquarters against two of the 111 local councils, which have refused to start a nationwide technology platform.

-Despite the varied challenges, BSA's president and CEO, Roger Mosby and other Boy Scout officials, as well as the Girl Scouts' leadership, say they're optimistic.
-They say their summer camps are full, special events are sold out, and they're expecting many thousands of families – some new to scouting, some who left during the pandemic – to sign up now that activities are occurring in-person rather than virtually.
+Despite these challenges, both the Boy Scouts and Girl Scouts' officials, say they're optimistic about the future.
+They report their summer camps are full, special events are sold out, and they're expecting many thousands of families to join and others to rejoin the organizations now that activities are occurring in person rather than virtually.

 "We knew some girls would take a pause," said Girl Scouts spokeswoman Kelly Parisi.
 "But as the pandemic goes in the rear-view mirror, we've seen a substantial rebound...
 We feel really good going into the fall recruitment."

-Other adult Boy Scout leaders note the renewed interest in Scouting as parents look for ways to keep their children active with in-person learning, and outdoor experiences, while at the same time, keeping them away from the internet.
+Other adult Boy Scout leaders noted the renewed interest in Scouting as parents look for ways to keep their children active with outdoor experiences rather than see them spending most of their time on the internet and social media.

 After making their mark in the two scouting programs by attaining the highest rank in the respective programs, some Eagle Scouts and the equivalent Girl Scout Gold Award recipients have even gone on to leave their mark in the fields of business, entertainment, law, and even the frontier of outer space.